bootique/bootique-swagger/README.md

 with Swagger documentation annotations.
 I.e. it appropriate for Swagger "code-first" flow.

-* `bootique-swagger-ui`: provides swagger web UI that allows to inspect current app Swagger API model, as well as send test requests.
+* `bootique-static`: provides swagger web UI that allows to inspect current app Swagger API model, as well as send test requests.

 ## Usage